vkbo/OsirisAnalysis/Readme.txt

   Version 1.5

+  Version 1.4.2
+  - Fixed bug in AnalyseGUI where opening a new dataset when another one is loaded caused the maximum zoom limits from the previous dataset to not get updated to the new.
+  - Added code to disable time step controls when the plots are bing refreshed.
+Clicking multiple times can cause Matlab to crash if a lot of plots are open at the same time.
+  - Added a reset button to each plot to reset the limits to maximum simulation box size.

   Version 1.4.1
   - Fixed bug in Analyse2D where a refresh following moving to another time step would break before all plots have been updated.